rasoolsomji/django-security/README.md

 ```
 #### Things to note:
 - Django 2.1 sets the default SameSite value to 'lax' which is a sensible default, consider before changing it's value to 'strict'
+- Modifying the CSRF cookie is redundant if you [put the CSRF cookie in the session cookie](#csrf-settings)

 ### Add Secure attribute <a name="cookies-secure"></a>
 #### Vulnerabilities: